bitovi/documentjs/docs/guides/generating.md

     > grunt documentjs:2.0

-You can point a version to a local copy like:
+You can point a version to a local copy with:

     > grunt documentjs:2.0@../myproject